Studio Companion overview

 Tip 1, read it as a reference, not a textbook.
 Spend an hour mapping the seven Sections, then put it down.
 From that point on, open it only when you need a number.
 Trying to read the book cover to cover is the most common way to waste study time on this title.

 Tip 4, use Section 4 the next time you walk a mechanical room.
 The mechanical and electrical space rules become much stickier when you can match them to a room you've actually stood inside.
-Ask your supervising architect to walk you through one project's mechanical penthouse, vertical shafts, and main electrical room with the book open.
+Ask your supervising architect to walk you through a project's mechanical penthouse, vertical shafts, and main electrical room with the book open.

 Tip 6, treat the height and area tables as a starting point, not an authority.
 The Sixth Edition reflects the 2015 edition of the NBC.
 Most of the structure carries forward, but always confirm against the NBC 2020 before relying on a specific number for design decisions or exam answers.